gruntjs/grunt-contrib-compress/docs/compress-options.md

 # File Data

-The following additonal keys may be passed as part of a dest:src pair when using an Archiver-backed format.
+The following additional keys may be passed as part of a dest:src pair when using an Archiver-backed format.
 All keys can be defined as a `Function` that receives the file name and returns in the type specified below.

 ## date